ActionMesh: Animated 3D Mesh Generation with Temporal 3D Diffusion: Related Work

 A complementary line of work reconstructs or generates 4D content in a single forward pass, avoiding test-time optimization.
 Motion2VecSets~\citep{Wei2024M2V} proposes a 4D diffusion model that denoises compressed latent sets for dynamic surface reconstruction from point-cloud sequences.
 L4GM~\citep{ren2024l4gm} predicts a sequence of 3D Gaussian splats from a monocular video in one pass and then upsamples them temporally via a learned interpolation model, but still operates entirely in Gaussian space rather than producing an animated mesh with fixed topology.
 Similarly, 4DGT~\citep{xu20254dgt} learns a transformer that directly predicts 4D Gaussians from real monocular videos, again operating in Gaussian space instead of explicit meshes.
 These existing feed-forward methods either produce Gaussians or neural fields instead of a mesh with constant topology.
 Concurrently, ShapeGen4D~\citep{yenphraphai2025shapegen4d} extends a pre-trained 3D generative model by introducing temporal attention, enabling feed-forward prediction of video-conditioned 4D meshes.
 Unlike our approach, it does not explicitly enforce a single, globally consistent mesh topology across the sequence.

 \paragraph{Animation-ready 4D assets.}

 Several works focus on making existing 3D assets \emph{animation-ready} by predicting rigs, skinning weights, or deformation fields, instead of reconstructing geometry from raw videos.
 Make-It-Animatable~\citep{Guo_2025_CVPR} predicts skeletons, skinning weights, and pose rectification for meshes.
 MagicArticulate~\citep{Song_2025_CVPR} similarly generates articulation-ready rigs and deformations for a wide range of shapes.
+SMF~\cite{muralikrishnan2025smftemplatefreerigfreeanimation} proposes kinetic codes to semantically encode motion using a self-supervised framework.
 RigAnything~\citep{Liu2025RigAnythingTA} extends auto-rigging to diverse object categories via an autoregressive transformer that predicts hierarchical skeletons and skinning weights.
 For Gaussian-based assets, RigGS~\citep{yao2025riggsrigging3dgaussians} recovers skeletons and skinning directly from videos, enabling articulated motion in the space of 3D Gaussians.
+Several works~\citep{shi2025drive,wu2025animateanymeshfeedforward4dfoundation,jiang2024animate3danimating3dmodel} deform a mesh from a video or a text prompt, using either feed-forward diffusion models or test-time optimization.

-DriveAnyMesh~\citep{shi2025drive} deforms an existing mesh given a monocular video, using latent 4D diffusion over point-trajectory sequences.
-These methods operate on meshes or 3D Gaussians provided a priori, and focus on rigging and animation, rather than reconstructing an animated mesh from a single input video.
+These methods operate focus on rigging and animation, rather than reconstructing an animated mesh from a video.